Alexis Colby: Elizabeth Gillies

 Elizabeth Gillies, who was already playing Fallon on the show, took over the role after Sheridan's departure for three episodes near the end of the second season.
 In the story, Alexis's vengeful son Adam (Sam Underwood) pushes her face into a fire, and then arranges for her plastic surgeon to make her look like Fallon.
 Gillies's portrayal, facilitated by prosthetics, was a temporary recast to give producers time to find a suitable replacement for Sheridan.
 Patrick explained that the news of Sheridan's departure was sudden, but producers did not want to rush replacing her and "compromise the integrity of the casting process".
-She said, "We have an amazing cast and wanted to add someone of their caliber to that role.
+She said "We have an amazing cast and wanted to add someone of their caliber to that role.
 We wanted to take our time with that."
 Patrick added, "In the spirit of the OG Dynasty, we just went for the biggest twist possible as an homage to the double castings and doppelgängers they had on the original series."
 Gillies said:

 Gillies said of Sheridan, "She has a very specific cadence in her speech, a way of talking that took a minute for me to make sure it was right...I hope she likes it.
 I really tried to do my absolute best."
-Gillies noted, "Grant Show couldn't even look at me...he was being incredibly squirmy and uncomfortable.
+Gillies said "Grant Show couldn't even look at me...he was being incredibly squirmy and uncomfortable.
 It was probably my favorite of all the scenes I shot [as Alexis].
 He's so funny and earnest in his performance, because he really is so uncomfortable."
 Gillies explained that a lifecast was made of her to create the prosthetics, which took five hours to get into and about 45 minutes to get out of.
 Though Gillies said that she enjoyed the double role and would do it again if asked, she and Patrick agreed that "production-wise, it's challenging."

-Reed Gaudens of Hidden Remote said, "Elizabeth Gillies's spot-on Nicollette Sheridan impression is Emmy-worthy."
+Reed Gaudens of Hidden Remote said "Elizabeth Gillies's spot-on Nicollette Sheridan impression is Emmy-worthy."
 Andy Swift of TVLine called Gillies's portrayal of Alexis "the performance of a lifetime."